captbaritone/vscode-implicit-parentheses/README.md

 ## TODO

-- [ ] Figure out how to configure colors
-- [ ] Ensure plugin has name
+- [ ] Hide menu bar item when no js files are visible?
-- [ ] Do we need to ignore non-js files?
 - [ ] Log to output when parse fails
+- [ ] Correctly handle case where config has been set at the language level.

 ## Possible Future Features